Slaughterbots are here.

 The era in which algorithms decide who lives and who dies is upon us.
 We must act now to prohibit and regulate these weapons.

-The Autonomous Weapons Newsletter
+Autonomous Weapons Newsletter

 Autonomous Weapons Watch